Cautionary Note Regarding Forward-Looking Statements

-Non-GAAP Financial Measures: This website and the documents, videos, and other information referenced and linked to in this website include certain forward-looking non-GAAP financial measures, including EBITDA, averaged EBITDA margin, and operating margin.
+This news release includes certain forward-looking non-GAAP financial measures, including EBITDA.
+These non-GAAP financial measures are included in this news release because these statistics are key performance measures that management uses to monitor performance, to assess how the Company is performing, to plan and to assess the overall effectiveness and efficiency of operations.
+These performance measures do not have a standard meaning within GAAP and, therefore, amounts presented may not be comparable to similar data presented by other mining companies.
+These performance measures should not be considered in isolation as a substitute for measures of performance in accordance with GAAP.
 Reconciliations of these forward-looking non-GAAP financial measures to the most directly comparable GAAP financial measures are not provided because the Company is unable to provide such reconciliations without unreasonable effort, due to the uncertainty and inherent difficulty of predicting the occurrence and the financial impact of such items impacting comparability and the periods in which such items may be recognized.
-For the same reasons, the Company is unable to address the probable significance of the unavailable information, which could be material to future results
+For the same reasons, the Company is unable to address the probable significance of the unavailable information, which could be material to future results.

 Connect with us socially!